 “1.
 Was the Grape Harvest Day - CORE dataset corrected for variations in Baume'(sugar) levels on harvest day to a common Baume' level - while they are currently specified particular Appellations this is a range not a particular figure and of course influences harvest day”

+Both this reviewer and the second reviewer make an important point regarding whether our results are highly influenced by shifts in viticulture practices over time.
+We completely agree with both reviewers that a number of major changes have occurred in French wine industry over periods of our study, including shifts in targeted sugar levels of grapes at harvest.
+Thus it is important that we show such shifts are not biasing our findings.
+To so this we have added a new section to the supplemental materials called ‘XXXX.’

-The concern regarding Baume’ (sugar) levels in our analysis relates to the fact that management changes designed to select specific sugar levels in the fruit may affect harvest dates, independent of any environmental changes (such as climate).
+In regard to the reviewer’s concern regarding Baume’ (sugar) levels in our analysis: this concern relates to the fact that management changes designed to select specific sugar levels in the fruit may affect harvest dates, sometimes independent of any environmental changes (such as climate).
 Unfortunately, there is no information on sugar levels from the Daux et al historical dataset that we use.
 It is therefore impossible to adjust the data to common Baume’ level.
 However, there are several reasons we believe the lack of this information does not compromise our analysis and interpretations of climate change impacts on harvest date:

 1) Most of our results and discussion are based on the GHD-Core composite index, which was designed specifically to minimize the influence of local management changes.
 Baseline sugar levels are therefore likely to vary across the regions and varieties that make up this index.
 And any changes in harvest practice designed to select for specific Baume’ sugar levels will unlikely be uniform across regions and grape varieties.
 The multi-region average of 8 sites in our GHD-Core composite will thus minimize this and other local management effects, while maximizing the signal of large-scale climate forcing.